Oak Rose

 During this stage, our children continue mastering and honing the skills they learn as Acorns following the same child-led curriculum through play, freedom and form.

-Rosebuds are introduced to doll making, knitting and hand work, creative play, poetry, cooking and baking along with all of our other activities mentioned above.
-They also have the opportunity to mentor Acorns, invent games and begin practicing writing and reading.
+Rosebuds are introduced to doll making, knitting and hand work, theater, poetry, cooking and baking along with all of our other activities mentioned above.
+They also have the opportunity to mentor Acorns, invent games and begin practicing writing, reading and story telling.
+We will work with fairy tales not only to boost literacy skills, but also to inspire our hands-on math and science lessons enacted in the forest and garden.

 Oak Leaves

-We have entered the age of fairy tales and use myth and mythic structures as a key learning tool.
-Children learn about different myths as well as participate in acting myths out and creating their own.
+We have entered the age of myth and use mythic structures and themes as a key learning tool.
+Children learn about different myths from cultures around the world as well as participate in acting myths out and creating their own.

 Summer Camp